Reward and Renew: 5 Ways to Increase Sales Performance Remotely

 In direct selling, Rallyware’s analysts compiled customer data from 2021 to discover how these and related trends affected the direct selling industry.
 As we know from the Direct Selling Association’s industry fact sheet for 2021, the industry grew 6.4%.
 The relevant question for us is: what powered 2021’s direct sales industry growth?
 How can it be explained?

 Our analysts compared 2021’s results against 2020’s customer data to see how direct selling – company, distributor, and customer behaviors – changed over time.
 Rallyware’s analysts cleaned these data prior to analyzing, purging irregularities and abnormalities.

-Below, we go over some of the results.
+Below, we go over some of the results of the direct selling software usage research.
 You can also download the full report here if you want to see our conclusions in full detail or present some of our research to your team.

 PEP Adoption in the Direct Selling Industry

 A recent McKinsey analysis found that COVID-19 sped up the process of digitalization.
 The combination of a much more remote, distributed workforce and a need to fill talent gaps on the fly has led to a greater pace of digital transformation in many industries than was expected.